Gabriel / kapeliela

 Bio

-I am a Kanaka/Waray linguistics Ph.D. student at the University of Chicago.
-My research focuses on the linguistics of ʻŌlelo Hawaiʻi, more commonly known as the Hawaiian language.
-I am interested in (a) how to bridge the sociolinguistic variationist paradigm with the areas of language contact and shift; and (b) theoretical questions, both synchronic and diachronic, in the area of Austronesian morphosyntax and semantics.
+I am a linguistics Ph.D. student at the University of Chicago.
+As both community member and linguist, my research focuses on theoretical and practical questions related to ʻŌlelo Hawaiʻi, or the Hawaiian language.
+I am interested in (a) how to bridge the variationist sociolinguistic paradigm with the areas of language contact and shift; and (b) theoretical questions, both synchronic and diachronic, in the area of Austronesian morphosyntax and semantics.

 Research Interests